June 10, 2019

 I will write one more entry to this blog.
 A summary…..a very positive Camino experience, not only from a people, experience, and memory stand point….but definitely on a personal realization.

-It always seems to happen.
+It always seems to happen this way.